-- Organizing events such as the annual Social Sector Innovations Roundtable, which bring together representatives from the social and commercial franchising sector to discuss how social franchises can improve both their social and financial bottom-lines by learning from and possibly partnering with commercial franchises.
+- Organizing events such as the annual Social Sector Innovations Roundtable, which bring together representatives from the social and commercial franchising sectors to discuss how social franchises can improve both their social and financial bottom-lines by learning from and possibly partnering with commercial franchises.

-- Forming partnerships to create an enabling environment for socially oriented entrepreneurs working to build a social franchise industry.
+Forming partnerships to create an enabling environment for socially oriented entrepreneurs working to build a social franchise industry.